 This blocklist is included in ZEN which combines the listings contained in the SBL, XBL, and PBL.
 This makes it easier and faster to query, and is available via our Data Query Service (DQS).
 For further information on consuming our blocklists via API, please contact us.

-eXploits Blocklist
+eXploits Blocklist (XBL)

-The XBL is also available in an “enhanced” version (eXBL) which gives additional information for each individual IPs listing.
+The constantly updated list is designed to protect networks from malware and spam by preventing mail servers from accepting connections from compromised computing devices.
+The XBL is also available in an “enhanced” version (eXBL), which gives additional information for individual detections.

-Policy Blocklist
+Policy Blocklist (PBL)

 The Policy Blocklist (PBL) includes IP address ranges for end-user devices, such as home routers, smart TVs, and other Information of Things (IoT) devices, from which email should never be sent.
 This protects networks from the potential of being compromised by malware spread by botnet command and controller servers (C&Cs).